Template Setup Guide¶

 Create a directory called

-at the same level where the repo was extracted.
-This will be the target for themake publish
+websiteat the same level where the repo was extracted.
+This will be the target for themake publishcommand later.
+The final directory structure should look like this:<projectname>/ doc-repo website

 Set up a GitHub pages repository for your organization called

-directory.Make sure the master branch of the github.io repo has github pages publishing enabled.
+<projectname>.github.io.
+Add a file called.nojekyllto top level of your GitHub pages repo rather thanREADME.mdto make sure HTML is rendered correctly.git clonethe GitHub pages repository to yourwebsitedirectory.Make sure the master branch of the github.io repo has github pages publishing enabled.
 There can be only one.

 For building and deployment instrucions go to our Documentation Generation Guide.